usethesource/rascal-website/help/troubleshooting.md

  - *Eclipse starts but I can't find the Rascal Perspective or any Rascal entries in the File → New menu*

-   This is typically because you're running on Java 6 instead of Java 8.
+   This is typically because you're running an old Java version instead of Java 8.
 Rascal requires the Java 8 SDK to run.
 You can check which Java you're using by checking the ```java.version``` and ```java.vm.name``` entries in *Installation Details → Configuration*.

-   If you're running Java 6 even when Java 8 is installed, the simplest approach is just to remove all old installations of Java 6.
+   If you're running an old Java version even when Java 8 is installed, the simplest approach is just to remove all old installations of Java.
 You can also supply the path to the Java VM using the ```-vm``` option in your [eclipse.ini file](/start/editini.html).

  - *Eclipse starts, but I get an error message say that I need the Java JDK*